 Right now I am an App Support Specialist at LTi Technology Solutions.
-It’s a great job and my education from Interface has definitely helped me succeed in this position.
+It’s a great job and my education from AIM Code School has definitely helped me succeed in this position.
 Every day I’m faced with new technical challenges and am using the same tools and mindset I used in class.
 I learn something new every day as well.
 I’m very happy with my current position and look forward to seeing how far it can take me / where I can go from here.

 What advice do you have for someone thinking about making the change to a career in technology?